discordeno/discordeno/website/docs/examples/reactionroles.md

 ```

 :::note
-Remember to import all the types we are using, some IDE/Text editors will have the option to quickly fix the errors about the types not being found and to import them
+Remember to import all the types we are using.
+Some IDE/Text editors will offer an option to quickly fix the errors about the types not being found and import them
 :::

-And now we can use this function, let's go back right after the creation of the roles array
+Now we can use this function.
+Let's go back right after we declare the roles array

 ```ts
 let roles = [args.reactions.create]